Paragraph style rule

 Note:

 You can also affect text alignment by using the Alignment rule.
 For text, it will not make any difference which one you use.
-The difference is that the Paragraph style text-alignment will just affect the alignment of text, while the Alignment rule is capable of aligning other types of content too (e.g. graphics).
+The difference is that the Paragraph style text alignment will just affect the alignment of text, while the Alignment rule can also align other types of content (e.g., graphics).

 Bullet style